tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音聊天室/语音聊天室(Android)_intl_en.md

 <dx-tabs>
 ::: Room owner
-1. A room owner can put a listener in a seat by passing the `userId` of the listener and the seat number in `pickSeat`.
-All members in the room will receive an `onSeatListChange` notification and an `onAnchorEnterSeat` notification.
+1. Call `pickSeat`, passing in a seat number and the `userId` of a listener to place the listener in the seat.
+All users in the room will receive an `onSeatListChange` notification and an `onAnchorEnterSeat` notification.
-2. A room owner can remove a user from a seat by passing the seat number in `kickSeat`.
-All members in the room will receive an `onSeatListChange` notification and an `onAnchorLeaveSeat` notification.
+2. Call `kickSeat`, passing in a seat number to remove the speaker from the seat.
+All users in the room will receive an `onSeatListChange` notification and an `onAnchorLeaveSeat` notification.
-3. A room owner can mute or unmute a seat by passing the seat number in `muteSeat`.
+3. Call `muteSeat`, passing in a seat number to mute/unmute the seat.
 All members in the room will receive an `onSeatListChange` notification and an `onSeatMute` notification.
-4. A room owner can block or unblock a seat by passing the seat number in `closeSeat`.
-Listeners cannot take a blocked seat, and all members in the room will receive an `onSeatListChange` notification and an `onSeatClose` notification.
+4. Call `closeSeat`, passing in a seat number to block/unblock the seat.
+Listeners cannot take a blocked seat, and all users in the room will receive an `onSeatListChange` notification and an `onSeatClose` notification.
 ![](https://main.qcloudimg.com/raw/367a0c670d2f9899d0b311ed1f322ea3.png)

 :::
 ::: Listener
-1. A listener can take a seat by passing the seat number in `enterSeat`.
-All members in the room will receive an `onSeatListChange` notification and an `onAnchorEnterSeat` notification.
+1. Call `enterSeat`, passing in a seat number to take the seat.
+All users in the room will receive an `onSeatListChange` notification and an `onAnchorEnterSeat` notification.
-2. A listener can leave a seat by calling `leaveSeat`.
-All members in the room will receive an `onSeatListChange` notification and an `onAnchorLeaveSeat` notification.
+2. Call `leaveSeat` to leave your seat.
+All users in the room will receive an `onSeatListChange` notification and an `onAnchorLeaveSeat` notification.

 ![](https://main.qcloudimg.com/raw/8d385dd387b6255b8512dbff5829e88a.png)